Donald Trump Receives Support From MSNBC Host Chris Matthews Over Syria Withdrawal

 “The timing of the withdrawal from Syria should be subject to on-the-ground factors, but one easily gets the idea that the proponents for an extended U.S. stay will not accept any deadline,” Matthews said.

-He further explained that he believed these people strongly support American military presence in the Middle East “permanently,” and have been wanting that “long before 9/11,” even going as far as to liken them to members of the “clique” of former Vice President Dick Cheney, who were proponents of going to war with Iraq.
+He further explained that he believed these people strongly support American military presence in the Middle East “permanently” and have been wanting that “long before 9/11,” even going as far as to liken them to members of the “clique” of former Vice President Dick Cheney, who were proponents of going to war with Iraq.

-Matthews reminded his audience that President Trump “ran against stupid wars,” and accused those not in favor of the withdrawal as the ones who “cheered” them into existence in the first place.
+Matthews reminded his audience that President Trump “ran against stupid wars” and accused those not in favor of the withdrawal as the ones who “cheered” them into existence in the first place.

 "The clangors for military action are back at it again" @HardballChris on the criticism of Trump's decision to pull out of Syria #Hardball https://t.co/yUwa8IS9rF